geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 ## Creating a case sensitive disk image ##

 If you want to avoid partitioning/formatting your hard drive, you can use a case-sensitive disk image instead.
 To create the image, launch Disk Utility and select "New Image".
-A size of 12 GB should be sufficient to complete the build.
+A size of 12GB is the minimum to complete the build, larger numbers are more future-proof.
+Using sparse images saves space while allowing to grow later as the need arises.
 Be sure to select "case sensitive, journaled" as the volume format.

+You can also create it from a shell with the following command:

+    # hdiutil create -type SPARSE -fs 'Case-sensitive Journaled HFS+' -size 40g ~/android.dmg

 This will create a .dmg file which, once mounted, acts as a drive with the required formatting for Android development.
 For a disk image named "android.dmg" stored in your home directory, you can add the following to your `~/.bash_profile` to mount the image when you execute "mountAndroid":